bastings/nlp1-2017-projects/dep-parser/milestone/README.md

 * You have an **embedding layer for words**.
 For this you use the class `torch.nn.Embedding`, see [here](http://pytorch.org/docs/master/nn.html#embedding) for documentation.
 The indices in this layer correspond to the indices you assign to the words in your vocabulary.
 E.g. `<unk>` has index 0, `the` has index 1, etc. (Here you need your `w2i` dictionary!)

     * You can load in pre-trained word embeddings like GloVe into the `torch.nn.Embedding` class.
 [Here](https://discuss.pytorch.org/t/can-we-use-pre-trained-word-embeddings-for-weight-initialization-in-nn-embedding/1222) is how you can do that.
 (There is a slight caveat here.
-See the **note on training word embeddings**).
+See the tp below).

 * You have an **embedding layer for POS-tags**.
 For this you use the same class `torch.nn.Embedding`.
 Now the indices of this layer correspond to the indices you assigned to your POS-tags.
 E.g. `DET` has index 0, `VERB` has index 1, etc.
     * Again you can load in your own POS-tag embeddings like above.
 Since this class is very small compared to your vocabulary, it probably won’t pay much to do this (in terms of computation time nor in performance).